 Any candy you can think of is found here and I knew this was the place to go for all my sweet treats.
 I ended up selecting a candy kabob which has a little bit of everything so that the kids can try all of them.
 This will make sure I am the favourite cousin this holiday season.

-A short trip from Dunnville, I made my way to Cayuga where I stopped at Closet on the Grand which is a new consignment shop.
+A short trip from Dunnville, I made my way to Cayuga where I stopped at Closet on the Grand (now called The Thrifty Dresser) which is a new consignment shop.
 My other Grandma is looking for a purse and I think consignment shops are a great place to go for these gifts, not only do they have a wide variety but they are also good quality and help stretch my budget.
 There was a large assortment of purses here that I could go through to find the perfect one, I was able to do just that and got my grandmother checked off my shopping list.

 My last stop was The Carolinian Café.
 I wanted to top off my day of shopping with a treat, and what better way than a delicious coffee.
 I asked the lovely lady who served me to make me the most Christmas drink on the menu and I was not disappointed.
 I was given a Peppermint Mocha – half peppermint hot chocolate, half coffee.
 That would be enough to suffice, but they did not stop there.
 The mocha was topped with a mountain of whipped crème, crushed candy cane, and a chocolate fudge drizzle.
 I had to end the day enjoying my drink and a karaoke session in my car to Underneath The Tree by Kelly Clarkson, trust me it’s a classic.